ebyrt/sample_website/README.md

-# Sample Website to practice git and html
+# Sample Website

-This is a practice site.
+This is a site to practice git and html.
 All rights reserved by the owner.